stjudecloud/university/docs/pecan/mut-sigs/index.md

 ## BAR PLOT VIEW

-The user can view a bar plot consisting of the mutational signatures within a given sample in 3 separate ways: 1) samples by subtype (Figure 2), 2) samples by the mutational signature (Figure 3), or 3) samples for a specific subtype with a specific mutational signature (Figure 4).
+A user can view a bar plot summary consisting of the mutational signatures within a given sample in 3 separate ways: 1) samples by subtype (Figure 2), 2) samples by the mutational signature (Figure 3), or 3) samples for a specific subtype with a specific mutational signature (Figure 4).
 Each bar plot provides a title, the total number of samples, the method used to identify the mutational signatures, the summary of mutational signatures, the summary of mutational signatures per sample, and the mutational burden per sample.
 Additionally, clicking any of the mutational signature legend icons will provide summary data and a link to COSMIC website.
 Moreover, clicking the mutational signature bar plot also provides the summary and link to COSMIC website.